lammps/lammps/doc/src/variable.rst

 The label2type(kind,label) function converts type labels into numeric types, using label maps created by the :doc:`labelmap <labelmap>` or :doc:`read_data <read_data>` commands.
 The first argument is the label map kind (atom, bond, angle, dihedral, or improper) and the second argument is the label.
+The function returns the corresponding numeric type or -1 in case the specified label for the given kind of type does not exist.

+.. versionadded:: TBD

-The function returns the corresponding numeric type.
-The is_typelabel(kind,label) function has the same arguments, but returns 1 if the type label has been assigned, otherwise it returns 0.
+The is_typelabel(kind,label) function has the same arguments as label2type(), but returns 1 if the type label has been assigned, otherwise it returns 0.
 This function can be used to check if a particular type label already exists in the simulation.
+It is equivalent to `(label2type(kind,label)!=-1)`.

 ----------